Slow Cooker Cranberry Sauce (5-Ingredient)

 - Timing Matters: Finally, if your slow cooker runs hot or if you’re worried about your cranberry sauce browning, give it a good stir halfway through.
 Everyone’s slow cooker is different, so keep a close eye on your sauce if it’s your first go-around making it from scratch.

-Slow Cooker Cranberry Sauce (Easy & Make-Ahead!)
+Slow Cooker Cranberry Sauce (5-Ingredient)

 Ingredients